ManageIQ/manageiq.org/site/_posts/2017-09-21-finalizers-can-be-interrupted-from-time-to-time.md

 This is a reminder to rid your codebase and dependencies of `Timeout` and perhaps `Timeout`, which still lives in Ruby's standard library, will be fixed or replaced.

+Finally, there's a [guide on how to configure safe timeouts in various libraries](https://github.com/ankane/the-ultimate-guide-to-ruby-timeouts).
+Please try it out and contribute to it.